 Transport Scotland appointed design consultants, Jacobs UK in August 2017 to progress the next phases of the design process.

 The route option assessment work as part of the Design Manual for Roads and Bridges (DMRB) Stage 2 assessment has been concluded with the announcement of the preferred option at public exhibitions held in Inverness in June 2019.

-The DMRB Stage 3 detailed development and assessment of the preferred option is now well underway and will culminate in publication of the draft Orders in 2021 for formal comment.
+The DMRB Stage 3 detailed development and assessment of the preferred option continues to progress and will culminate in publication of the draft Orders and Environmental Impact Assessment Report for formal comment in the coming months.
 Thereafter progress will be dependent on the public reaction to the draft Orders and whether a Public Local Inquiry is required.
-Construction of the scheme itself can only commence if the scheme is approved under the relevant statutory procedures and thereafter a timetable for its progress can be set.
+Construction of the scheme itself can only commence if the scheme is approved under the relevant statutory procedures and thereafter a timetable for its progress can be determined.

 Public Exhibitions – June 2019